That Dragon, Cancer

 “Some people see this game as a simple cash grab.”

-“There are games where advertisements or reviews promise an emotional journey and a deep attachment to the characters, but after playing, you only experience a small part of those feelings, or maybe none at all.”
+“There are games where advertisements or reviews promise an emotional journey and how you’ll get attached to the characters, but after playing the game, you only get a small part of those feelings or maybe none at all.”

 Critic Reviews